OpenTechSchool/python-beginners/docs/en/getting_started.rst

 Running Python files
 ====================

 But you don't want to type everything into the Python shell every time.
-Instead having a file with commands and handing that to Python to execute it would be much better.
-In order to do that you can just pass a file name to the :program:`python` command in your shell and it will execute that file.
+Instead having a file with commands and handing that to Python to execute would be much better.
+In order to do that you can just pass a file name to the :program:`python` executable and it will execute that file instead of launching the interactive interpreter.

 Let's try that.
 Create a file :file:`hello.py` in your current directory with your favorite text editor and paste the print command from above.
 Now save that file, go back the command line and type:

 .. code-block:: bash